sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 ## Basic idea of Voronoi model hybrid operation

 The following describes the basic operation of the DelaunayMD class
-* (1) CPU STEP: If necessary (ie. after initialization, or after a timestep where a lot of neighbors need to be updated) a CGAL (default) or Bowyer-Watson (non-standard) routine is called to completely retriangulate the point set.
+* (1) GPU or CPU STEP: A DelaunayGPU (default) or CGAL (special case) triangulation of a point set is performed.
 * (2) GPU STEP: The points are moved around in the periodic box, possibly based on forces computed by the GPU.
 * (3) GPU STEP: The GPU checks the circumcircle of every Delaunay triangle from the last timestep (i.e., we check the connectivity of the old triangulation to see if anything needs to be updated).
-A list of particles to fix is generated.
-If this list is of length zero, no memory copies take place.
-* (4) CPU STEP: If needed, every particle that is flagged for fixing gets its neighbor list repaired on the CPU.
-A call to DelaunayLoc finds the candidate 1-ring of that particle (a set of points from which the true Delaunay neighbors are a strict subset), and CGAL (again, the default) is called to reduce the candidate 1-ring to the true set of neighbors.
+* (4) GPU or CPU STEP: If needed, every particle that is flagged for fixing gets its neighbor list repaired. reduce the candidate 1-ring to the true set of neighbors.
-* (5) CPU/GPU: The new topology of the triangulation and associated data structures are updated, and the cycle of (2)-(5) can repeat.
+* (5) GPU or CPU: The new topology of the triangulation and associated data structures are updated, and the cycle of (2)-(5) can repeat.

 ## Basic idea of AVM GPU-only operation